 Many think that data is limited to stereotypes that we see in the movies: things like experiments in high-tech labs by maybe-mad scientists (akin to Tony Stark or Bruce Banner) or a shower of green numbers in a simulated reality (as seen in The Matrix).

-Think again, and think a lot closer to home: For example, what did you eat for breakfast?
+Data is even closer to home than one might think.
+For example, what did you eat for breakfast?
 Something as mundane as nutritional information of your morning yogurt or daily food consumption could be used as data.

 The truth is that data is everywhere.
 In fact, 2.5 quintillion bytes of data are created every day, according to IBM – and more data cross the internet every second than were stored in the entire internet just twenty years ago.